aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/preparation/resource-mapping-drift-detection.md

 - yarn run snapshot report
 - yarn run snapshot reset

 Snapshots will be taken before the upgrade to collect information that will be available for future troubleshooting.
-Optionnaly you can capture the snapshot after the upgrade as well.
+Optionally you can capture the snapshot after the upgrade as well.

 ??? abstract "Detailed information about snapshot commands"